NTT123/pax/README.md

 # Please do this computation inside a function decorated by `pax.pure`.
 ```

-Furthermore, to guarantee no side effects, a function decorated by `pax.pure` can only use copies of inputs instead of the original inputs.
-Any modification on the copies will not affect the original inputs.
+Furthermore, a decorated function can only access the copy of its of inputs.
+Therfore, any modification on the copy will not affect the original inputs.

 ```python